Aam-Digital/ndb-setup/README.md

 *The source code of the actual application, as well as instructions to run it on your local machine during development, can be found in the [Aam-Digital/ndb-core](https://github.com/Aam-Digital/ndb-core) repository.*

-(!) copy the example.* files (e.g. example.env) and add your actual variables and config
+(!) copy the example.* files (e.g. setup.example.env) and add your actual variables and config

 ## Systems requirements